Derducken/CoDude/recipes.md

 **🪜 Suggest Article Structure**: Suggest a structure for a blog post or site article about the following text.
 Make sure to structure your reply for maximum readability using Obsidian-friendly markdown, like bolding important terms or key points (by enclosing them in double asterisks), using paragraphs, highlights (by enclosing the text-to-be-highlighted with double-equal signs, like "=="), and up to five levels of headings (by beginning the heading text with "#" followed by a space for H1 headings, "##" followed by a space for H2 headings, and so on).
 The text is:

 **🗜️ Summarize**: Summarize the following text.
-Make sure to structure your reply for maximum readability using Obsidian-friendly markdown, like bolding important terms or key points (by enclosing them in double asterisks), using paragraphs, highlights (by enclosing the text-to-be-highlighted with double-equal signs, like "=="), and up to five levels of headings (by beginning the heading text with "#" followed by a space for H1 headings, "##" followed by a space for H2 headings, and so on).
+Make sure to structure your reply for maximum readability using markdown.
 The text is:

 **🗜️ Summarize Plus**: Summarize the following text in one or two concise paragraphs: